 University of Alabama to remove all Confederate Army plaques, review all building names

-TUSCALOOSA, Ala.
-(WVLT/WBRC)- The University of Alabama's Board of Trustees announced Monday that they would be reviewing the names of some of their buildings as well as removing any Confederate Army plaques around campus.
+The University of Alabama's Board of Trustees announced Monday that they would be reviewing the names of some of their buildings as well as removing any Confederate Army plaques around campus.

-WBRC reported the university's president Dr. Stuart Bell announced the removal of three plaques commemorating students who served in the Confederate Army and members cadet corps involved in defending the university campus.
+the university's president Dr. Stuart Bell announced the removal of three plaques commemorating students who served in the Confederate Army and members cadet corps involved in defending the university campus.

 The plaques that will be removed are located on and in front of the university's Gorgas Library.
 According to school officials, the plaques will be saved and placed in a more appropriate historical setting at some point in the future.